egor7/blog-1/csv/csv.md

 Some CSVKit commands are slow because they load the entire file into the memory and create an in-memory database.
 Rust developers reimplemented several traditional tools like `cat`, `ls`, `grep` and `find` and tools like [`bat`](https://github.com/sharkdp/bat), [`exa`](https://github.com/ogham/exa), [`ripgrep`](https://github.com/BurntSushi/ripgrep) and [`fd`](https://github.com/sharkdp/fd) were born.
 No wonder they also created a performant tool for CSV processing, library [`xsv`](https://github.com/BurntSushi/xsv).

-The library also supports selecting column, filtering, sorting and joining CSV.
+The library also supports selecting columns, filtering, sorting and joining CSV.
 An index can be added to CSV files that are frequently processed to speed up operations.
 It is an elegant and lightweight step towards DBMS.

 ## Type inference
-CSV is a text file, and holds no type information for the columns.
+CSV is a text file and holds no type information for the columns.
 A string can be converted to a datatype based on its value.
-If all values of a column matches the pattern `YYYY.MM.DD` we can conclude that the column holds date.
+If all values of a column matches the pattern `YYYY.MM.DD` we can conclude that the column holds dates.
 But how shall we treat the literal 100000?
 Is it an integer, or a time 10:00:00?
 Maybe the source process only supports digits and omitted the time separators?
 In real life, information about the source is not always available and you need to reverse engineer the data.
-If all values of the column matches `HHMMSS` string then we **can** conclude with high confidence that the column holds time values.
+If all values of the column match `HHMMSS` string then we **can** conclude with high confidence that the column holds time values.
 We can follow two approaches to make a decision.

 First, we could be strict, i.e. we predefine the pattern that any type needs to match.
 The patterns do not overlap.
 If time is defined as `HH:MM:SS` and integers as `[1-9][0-9]*` then 100000 is an integer.